Entrepreneurial Support Organizations

 Small Business Development Centers (SBDC) often do not have the staff, time or knowledge to provide their clients with information on SBIR or STTR programs.
 We provide support as needed via a variety of programs:

-SBIR/STTR Training Workshop (Virtual): Great for new advisors or an annual refresher, these workshops review the basics of SBIR, eligibility, the process and more.
-A second add on workshop is available for those who want a deeper dive, where we talk about the agency programs, how they differ and what to look for in applications.
+Great for new advisors or an annual refresher, these workshops review the basics of SBIR, working with innovators and more.
+A second add on workshop is available for those who want a deeper dive, where we talk about specific agency programs, how they differ and what to look for in applications.